Long-Term Visa Options for Living in or Moving to Thailand

 Basically, you will work for your clients abroad, the umbrella/co-op company invoices them, pays your taxes and social security to Thailand and sponsors your business visa and work permit at a term of one year at the time.

-The cost is in the ballpark of 30% of your invoice amount, and you must make around a minimum of 65,000 baht per month (before taxes), every month.
+The cost is in the ballpark of 30% of your invoice amount, and you must make a minimum of $2,500 USD per month (before taxes), every month.

 This option gives you pretty much a red carpet treatment in regards to living in Thailand and includes free health care in a private hospital without a coverage maximum.